 2. Go Out for Coffee

 Yes, this is actually a thing.
 It’s common to find groups of friends sitting at local coffee shops for hours on Saturday mornings.
 Coffee shops are also popular hangouts for the older, retired crowd.
+For the price of just one cup of coffee, you could experience several hours of fun with your friends.

 3. Work Out